 Tiny Manchester was a mini treasure trove for me.
 I have published one story and had two more interviews with prominent citizens of the town.
 It did not start out so auspiciously.

-I booked an Air B&B outside the city to have a rural experience in which I would share a house with the owner.
+I booked an Air B&B outside the city to have a rural experience where I would share a house with the owner.
 Here is the drive, 90% of which was through the forest.

 Narrow Paved Road

-I turned my car around and about 400m away I found an Amazon truck.
-The driver told me I was in the right area and to look for the mail box on the side of the road.
+I turned my car around, and about 400m away, I found an Amazon truck.
+The driver told me I was in the right area and to look for the mailbox on the side of the road.
 I did, and all was well.
-My host, Dan, was a terrific guy and his must-read story is posted.
-And he was right, the black bear never bothered me once when I was alone on his property.
+My host, Dan, was terrific, and his must-read story is posted.
+And he was right; the black bear never bothered me once when I was alone on his property.

-While in town, I was directed to the Manchester Historical Society which is where I found the two prominent citizens to interview.
-As of this writing, I do not have permission to use their names but I hope to have that shortly and to publish their stories that I still need to write.
+While in town, I was directed to the Manchester Historical Society, where I found two prominent citizens to interview.
+As of this writing, I do not have permission to use their names, but I hope to have that shortly and publish their stories I still need to write.

 Finally, here is one observation about the “Live Free or Die” state.
 American flags were everywhere.
 I wonder if I will see that many elsewhere.